 Derby County faced Reading in a Championship clash back in 2010.
 Already 2-1 down, first-choice ‘keeper Stephen Bywater was forced off injured and substitute Saul Deeney was then sent off just before half-time.

-It was then former midfielder Robbie Savage’s turn to salvage something for his side.
+It was then Robbie Savage’s turn to salvage something for his side.

 Perhaps we’re a little harsh on Savage.
 He did make some decent saves in the match, but he did let in a further two goals that saw Derby lose 4-1 away to the Royals offering little help to his Rams side, who went on to struggle but ultimately just about avoid relegation to League One that season.